 Renting a house or flat will give yourself a bit more to think about than your first year.
 It’ll be important for you to bare in mind:

-- Facilities: When you visit the place before signing up, make sure you’re aware of the sorts of facilities are available to suit your needs, like parking, laundry options or en-suite bathrooms.
+: When you visit the place before signing up, make sure you’re aware of the sorts of facilities are available to suit your needs, like parking,

 When it’s time to consider where you would like to go to Uni, you might be debating whether or not you should move out.
 You might have already decided that you are going to move away from, live in a new city, or you might still be deciding whether you should apply to your local uni and live at home.